matthiask/django-prose-editor/README.rst

 ------------

-For backward compatibility, you can still use the legacy ``SanitizedProseEditorField``, although this approach is now discouraged:
+For backward compatibility, you can still use the legacy ``SanitizedProseEditorField``, although this approach is now discouraged since it uses the default configuration of the nh3 sanitizer which is safe but allows many many HTML tags and attributes:

 .. code-block:: python